「Pan-Impact Korea」 Launched & Completed the First Social Impact Bond(SIB) in Asia

 Soon after the introduction of the first SIB in Peterborough, Pan-Impact Korea and Seoul Metropolitan Government moved forward to promptly apply the innovative SIB model for the city.
 The Seoul City Council passed the Seoul SIB Act in March 2014 to enable the operation of SIB project.
 After careful consideration, the council passed the first SIB project to be applied for children in need of desperate supports in April 2015.
 In July 2015, Pan-Impact Korea has officially been selected as the Seoul SIB intermediary and finalized contract with the commissioner in October.

 The statistic shows that the probability of BIF children end up becoming welfare beneficiaries is 30%, which is 15 times higher compared to the children with IQ level above BIF range.
-In addition, BIF children will eventually become intellectually disabled as their IQ levels have tendency to decline as maturational effects take place.
+In addition, BIF children will eventually become intellectually disabled as their IQ levels have a strong tendency to decline as maturational effects take place.
 They inevitably suffer from under-achievement and maladjustment to schools.
 Before the launch of the first SIB, there were neither social nor political supports available for these children.
 Without the Seoul SIB, they will continue to be neglected at the blind area from both government policies and public interests.
 All the research explains high correlation between basic learning skills and social adaptability, and provides ample reason for the necessity of this program.

 Independent evaluator will examine the level of achievement based on the following measurement index.
 The both criteria must be met simultaneously.